terryluo2001/TSA-Test/README.md

 Since I used Claude to code in React.js, I was mostly focussed on functionality rather than styling.

-I also used MySQL to store the tasks in a database which I will provide the database in email.

 Set up instructions

 To run the frontend.
 Go inside TSA-frontend: